elias-pschernig/Shitty-Novel/book.md

 Searching on the interwebs for it has been to no avail -maybe my google-fu isnt advanced enough- and I never had the courage to ask him what it means...

 Amy nervously grabs the necklace she is wearing, and then after taking a deep breath she walks up to the massive double-doors and knocks the doors with the frightening wolf knocker things.

+I'm still approaching the mansion as I observe Amy.
+She works at the eye doctors, but seems a bit off today.
+I feel a slight pang of jealousy- she looks like she's also expecting more from Dr. Alecan than just filing records on patients.
+I push aside the wave of inadequacy that begins pooling in my mind, and continue approaching the door.

+Amy has already knocked, I step up the deck and greet her nervously.